virtual-labs/exp-dead-weight-tester-coep/experiment/experiment-name.md

-## To Calibrate the pressure gauge using dead-weight tester.
+## Calibration of pressure gauge using dead-weight tester